- Zero-knowledge encryption

 - Some features are locked behind a large price tag

-Tresorit has multiple packages suited to personal, professional and business users.
+Tresorit has multiple packages suited to personal, professional, and business users.
 Pricing covers all ends of the market, with features scaling to match the increase.
-Fortunately, all tiers include zero-knowledge, 2-factor authentication, built-in end-to-end encryption, and Outlook integration.
-Tresorit promises to keep its hands firmly off the encryption keys.
+All tiers include 2-factor authentication, built-in end-to-end encryption, Outlook integration, password protected sharing, and a zero-knowledge policy that means Tresorit promises to keep its hands firmly off the encryption keys.

 Tresorit offers a free package called Basic and also a free 14-day trial with a 7-day money-back guarantee on its Premium, Solo and Small Business packages.
 Those wanting to go all-out for the Enterprise tier will have to contact the company directly.
 Sadly, Tresorit doesn’t accept crypto currencies, payment methods include credit cards (Visa, MasterCard, and Amex) or PayPal.